scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 The development of flmake started by rewriting the existing build system to allow FLASH to be run outside of the main line subversion repository.
-It separates out a project / simulation directory independent of the FLASH source directory.
+It separates out a project (or simulation) directory independent of the FLASH source directory.
 This directory is typically under its own version control.

 Moreover for each of the important tasks (setup, build, run, etc), a sidecar metadata